57th Street (Manhattan)

-Description
+Route description

 Over its two-mile (3 km) length, 57th Street passes through several distinct neighborhoods with differing mixes of commercial, retail, and residential uses.
 57th Street is notable for prestigious art galleries, restaurants and up-market shops.

 The first block of 57th Street, at its western end at Twelfth Avenue near the Hudson River waterfront, is home to the VIA 57 West building, designed in the form of a triangular pyramid by Danish architect Bjarke Ingels.
 From there to Tenth Avenue are low-rise industrial properties, several automobile dealerships, and small-scale residential buildings.
 Much of the south side of the block between Eleventh and Tenth Avenues is occupied by the CBS Broadcast Center, which is the network's primary East Coast production facility.
 The street's name was used by CBS to title a newsmagazine program produced by the network in the late 1980s, West 57th.

 From Tenth Avenue to Eighth Avenue, larger residential buildings appear.
 Beginning at Eighth Avenue and continuing east through the core of Midtown Manhattan, the street is dominated by very large commercial and residential towers, such as at the Hearst Tower at the southwest corner of 57th Street and Eighth Avenue.
 This stretch of 57th Street is home to several large hotels such as Le Parker Meridien and well-known restaurants such as the Russian Tea Room (both between Seventh Avenue and Sixth Avenue), and to the offices of several magazines including The Economist.
 The corner of 57th Street and Seventh Avenue is home to the city-owned performance venue Carnegie Hall.

 The mid-block between Seventh and Sixth Avenues is a terminus of a north-south pedestrian avenue named Sixth and a Half Avenue.

-East of Sixth Avenue, the street is home to numerous high-end retail establishments including Van Cleef & Arpels, Tiffany & Co., and Bergdorf Goodman.
+East of Sixth Avenue, the street is home to numerous high-end retail establishments including the Tiffany & Co. flagship store and the Bergdorf Goodman Building.
 The stores located at 57th Street's intersections with Fifth and Madison Avenues occupy some of the most expensive real estate in the world.

 Commercial and retail buildings continue to dominate until Third Avenue, where the street rapidly returns to a preponderance of large residential buildings.
 As it continues from here through its final blocks leading to its terminus at Sutton Place, the street consists of a nearly unbroken stretch of increasingly upscale apartment buildings with doormen, awnings, and small commercial establishments such as drug stores, bank branches, and restaurants.

 57th Street ends at a small city park overlooking the East River just east of Sutton Place.